Facebook helps blood donation go viral

 Facebook doesn’t just want to make it easy to sign up to be a blood donor from the News Feed.
 It’s also creating a special kind of post for requesting blood donations of a certain type in a certain location, and then notifying nearby donors that qualify.

 While many people are interested and willing to give blood, they might not know how to sign up, where to go, or have the social pressure to actually go do it.
 Putting this information on Facebook creates a highly visible reminder, and seeing the blood donor tag on people’s profiles could convince them they should sign up too.
+Plus, this good-hearted activity is likely to garner Likes in Facebook’s News Feed, which could help posts reach enough donors to find a local match.

 It’s all part of an initiative in India pegged to the country’s National Blood Donation Day on October 1st.
 That’s when Facebook will start showing a message in the News Feed in India requesting people sign up, as well as offering a new section of the profile they can fill out.
+Users in India can find more information on donating blood here.

 In the following weeks, Facebook will roll out the next phase in India, allowing people to make requests for donors to give blood for a specific person or organization like a blood bank or hospital.
 People will have the option to include the needed blood type, where it needs to be donated, their contact information, and a story about the person or group in need.